-Any prospective passenger can request a WAV ride through Uber's app 24 hours a day, 7 days a week in all counties (each geographic area) throughout California.
+Where UberWAV is available, prospective passengers can request a WAV ride through Uber's app 24 hours a day, 7 days a week.

 II.
 Background

 In 2018, Senate Bill 1376, the "TNC Access for All Act," was enacted by the California Legislature.23 Public Utilities ("Pub.
 Util.")
 Code § 5440.5 establishes a framework whereby Transportation Network Companies ("TNCs") are permitted to offset against quarterly Access Fund fee payments for amounts spent by the TNC during the quarter to improve WAV service.24